 Energy Savings / Operating Costs

 The first thought on tankless water heaters is generally: how much energy/money am I going to save?
-Well right off the bat, you're going to be spending MORE money to get a tankless water heater and all its plumbing in place.
+Well right off the bat, you're going to be spending more money to get a tankless water heater and all its plumbing in place.
 While a tankless water heater costs more upfront, your operating costs down the line should start to make up for it.
 What you're saving is in not having to spend money on standby heat, meaning you're not wasting money heating water in a tank that's just sitting idly waiting for someone to need hot water.
-Tankless systems provide that hot water on demand, instantaneously, when you need it, so you don't have to waste energy heating unused water.
+Tankless systems provide that hot water on demand, when you need it, so you don't have to waste energy heating unused water.
 You're also not losing heat that's idly sitting in a tank that, while insulated, is still going to lose heat and require constant reheating.
-Our friendly federal government has a nice energy cost calculator.

 While a typical tank water heater is supposed to last 10 to 13 years, tankless water heaters are estimated to last up to 20 years.
 If you're planning to stay in your home for a while, that's a hefty replacement fee you're saving.
 Even if you're not going to stay in your home for that long, it's nice to pay it forward towards the overall cost savings of home ownership.